KW-M/internet_rov_code/README.md

 - TODO: The python code is also starts the systemd "watchdog" feature which will kill and restart the python code if it fails to send a message to the watchdog for x seconds.
 See watchdog.py

-- - In tern the python code watches uv4l (which has a habit of sort of crashing if random internet lapses happen) by expecting to receive a ping from the pilot’s laptop through uv4l webrtc datachanel every 2 seconds.
+- - In tern the python code watches uv4l (which has a habit of sort of crashing if random internet lapses happen) by expecting to receive a ping from the driver’s laptop through uv4l webrtc datachanel every 2 seconds.
 If that ping isn’t heard by the python code, it force kills the uv4l process and starts the uv4l systemd service again (maybe also should kill nginx, but not ngrok, because it will get a new url).

 ### BUILD